Skip to main content

 • the units must:

-• be actually used or produced by the beneficiary in the period of implementation;
+• be actually used or produced by the beneficiary in the period of implementation

 • be necessary for the implementation of the action and

-• the number of units must be identifiable and verifiable and, when necessary, supported by records and documentation;
+• the number of units must be identifiable and verifiable and, when necessary, supported by records and documentation

-• the work must be properly implemented by the beneficiary in accordance with the grant agreement;
+• the work must be properly implemented by the beneficiary in accordance with the grant agreement

-• the deliverables/outputs must be achieved in the implementation period;
+• the deliverables/outputs must be achieved in the implementation period

 Eligible costs - Specific conditions

-Eligible costs may be direct or indirect.
+Eligible actual/real costs may be direct or indirect.

 Direct costs